streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401geolocationcontinentcodecontinentcodeampcountrycodecountrycodeampsubdivisioncodesubdivisioncode-get-openapi.md

         type: string
       - in: body
         name: VPC
-        description: "A complex type that contains the VPC ID and region for the VPC that you want to authorize associating \t\t\twith your hosted zone"
+        description: A complex type that contains the VPC ID and region for the VPC that you want to authorize associating with your hosted zone
         schema:
           $ref: '#/definitions/holder'
       responses: